Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Experiments

 \subsection{Metric Visualization}

-To better understand the inherent structure of our metric, we constructed a grid-world environment for visualizing our proposed latent representation and metrics.
+\paragraph{Four Rooms.} To better understand the inherent structure of our metric, we constructed a grid-world environment for visualizing our proposed latent representation and metric.
 The ${15\times15}$ environment, as depicted in \Cref{fig: four rooms}, consists of four rooms, with impassable obstacles in their centers.
 The agent, residing at some position $(x, y) \in [-1,1]^2$ in the environment can take one of four actions: up, down, left, or right -- moving the agent $1, 2$ or $3$ steps (uniformly distributed) in that direction.
 We collected a dataset of $10000$ samples, taking random actions at random initializations of the environment.
 The ambient state space was represented by the position of the agent -- a vector of dimension~2, normalized to values in ${[-1, 1]}$.
-Finally, our variational latent model was trained with latent dimension ${d_\Z = 2}$.
+Finally, we trained a variational latent model with latent dimension ${d_\Z = 2}$.
+We used a standard encoder $z \sim \mathcal{N}(\mu_\theta(s), \sigma_\theta(s))$ and decoder $s' \sim \mathcal{N}(\mu_\phi(z), \sigma_\phi(z))$ represented by neural networks trained end-to-end using the evidence lower bound.
+We refer the reader to the appendix for an exhaustive description of the training procedure.

 The latent space output of our model is depicted by yellow markers in \Cref{fig: four rooms}a.
 Indeed, the latent embedding consists of four distinctive clusters, structured in a similar manner as our grid-world environment.
 Interestingly, the distortion of the latent space accurately depicts an intuitive notion of distance between states.
 As such, rooms are distinctively separated, with fair distance between each cluster.
 States of pathways between rooms clearly separate the room clusters, forming a topology with four discernible bottlenecks.